Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Stable numerical approximation

 \subsection{Error estimates for the sampling method with regularization}

 With the regularization technique described above together with \emph{oversampling}, i.e., \(S\) larger than \(|\boldsymbol{\Phi}_{k}|\), accurate approximations can be effectively computed, provided the set sequence is a stable approximation in the sense of Definition~\ref{def:stability}.
-This broad statement is the main message of~\cite{Adcock2019,Adcock2020}, see~\cite[Th.~5.3]{Adcock2019} and~\cite[Th.~1.3 and 3.7]{Adcock2020}, and is the starting point of our quest of stable approximation sets for the solutions of the Helmholtz equation.

-More precisely, we have the following proposition, which is a rewording of~\cite[Th.~3.7]{Adcock2020} from the context of \emph{generalized sampling} to our setting, with the notations just introduced.
+This broad statement is the main message of\ \cite[Th.~5.3]{Adcock2019} and\ \cite[Th.~1.3 and 3.7]{Adcock2020}, and is the starting point of our quest of stable approximation sets for Helmholtz solutions.
+More precisely, the following proposition is a rewording of\ \cite[Th.~3.7]{Adcock2020} from the context of \emph{generalized sampling} to our setting, with the notations just introduced.
+See Appendix~\ref{app:sec3-proofs} for the proof.

 \begin{proposition} Let \(\gamma\) be the Dirichlet trace operator and \(u \in \mathcal{B} \cap C^{0}(\overline{B_{1}})\).
 Given some approximation set \(\boldsymbol{\Phi}_{k}\) (\(k \in \mathbb{N}\) fixed) such that for any \(l\), \(\phi_{k,l} \in \mathcal{B} \cap C^{0}(\overline{B_{1}})\); a sampling set of size \(S \in \mathbb{N}\) as described in~\eqref{eq:boundary_sampling_nodes} and some regularization parameter \(\epsilon \in (0,1]\), we consider the approximate solution of the linear system~\eqref{eq:linear-system}, namely \(\boldsymbol{\xi}_{S,\epsilon} \in \mathbb{C}^{|\boldsymbol{\Phi}_{k}|}\) as defined in~\eqref{eq:solution_SVDr}.
 Then